 These are the two cars I owned during those years.

-This car was stock, with minor modification that included a floor shift that I installed, black Naugahyde upholstery that I purchased and bright red paint.
+This car was stock, with minor modifications that included a floor shift that I installed, black Naugahyde upholstery that I purchased, and bright red paint.
 It looked cool, but that was it.

 This Olds, was what people called a “sleeper” back in the day.
 It looked stock, but definitely wasn’t.
 It had a police interceptor engine with three carburetors and a racing transmission.
 It was extremely fast.